 The applique patchwork hexagons are attached to the cushions/pillows using a method that is sometimes referred to as English Paper Piecing.
 This method makes it easier to get neat shapes and angles with appliqued shapes.

 1..
-First, iron fabric to make sure it’s completely flat before you start.
-Then, stick the double side tape to the middle of a paper hexagon.
+Iron the fabric to ensure it’s completely flat before you start.
+Then, stick the double-sided tape to the middle of a paper hexagon.
 Stick the hexagon to the reverse side of your fabric where you want the pattern.

 2. Next, using a ruler to get a 1cm edge around the hexagon, cut the fabric with a rotary cutter.
-Repeat with your chosen fabric pieces, you will need 7 hexagons for each cushion.
+Repeat with your chosen fabric pieces; each cushion will need seven hexagons.

 3. Next, tack the fabric to the paper hexagons.
-To do this first make sure the paper hexagon is centered and then secure to fabric with a pin.
-Fold the fabric edge over the paper hexagon and using a contrasting thread tack the folded fabric edge to the paper hexagon.
+First, ensure the paper hexagon is centred and then secure it to the fabric with a pin.
+Fold the fabric edge over the paper hexagon, and tack the folded fabric edge to the paper hexagon using a contrasting thread.

 Continue tacking around the whole hexagon.
 Folding the fabric over the paper as you go around.
-When you have finished, don’t knot the end of your thread, as you will be pulling this out later.
+Don’t knot the end of your thread when you have finished, as you will be pulling this out later.

-4. Next, decide on how you want your 7 hexagons to fit together.
-I arranged mine with one center hexagon and 6 around the edge.
+4. Next, decide how you want your seven hexagons to fit together.
+I arranged mine with one centre hexagon and six around the edge.

-5. Then, use the arranged design as your guide. whip stitch the hexagons together.
-Stitching at the very edges of the hexagons, just going through the fabric and not the paper hexagons.
+5. Then, use the arranged design as your guide.
+Whipstitch the hexagons together.
+I was sewing at the edges of the hexagons, just going through the fabric, not the paper hexagons.

 6. When finished stitching the hexagon patchwork together, you will end up with a neatly sewn fabric panel consisting of seven hexagons.
 Carefully pin this to the cushion cover.